 Make face masks, face wipes, draught excluders and more with spare fabric

-Face coverings are now mandatory on public transport in England, and with many people opting to wear them while shopping or when out walking, sewing your own could save you money.
-I'm going to show you how to do it, plus I've got other ideas of what you can make with leftover fabric scraps instead of binning them.
+I'll start with face masks, and then I've got other ideas of what you can make with leftover fabric scraps instead of binning them.
 These will save you money, and get you crafting a new skill – and sew it begins...

 - Wash your hands before putting on your face covering, or taking it off